Phonics - Read Write Inc

 Phonics and Early Reading

-Phonics is taught in accordance with the RWI Programme.
+At Strand Primary Academy phonics is taught in accordance with the RWI Programme.
 Our RWI Programme begins in our Nursery where adults and children share a wide variety of books, allowing children time to explore and use new vocabulary and widen their understanding of story book language.
-Children are then introduced to the pictures that accompany each sound in the set one sounds.
+Children are then introduced to the pictures that accompany each sound in the set one sounds (These are displayed on Sound Mats and can be found in the Related Documents at the bottom of the page).
 In the third term the children begin to learn the letter sound correspondences.
 Children then move through to the reception class where their RWI journey continues.
 Our aim is to develop the children’s phonological awareness, ability to segment and blend words and to read tricky words by sight.

 Our core principles of Phonics teaching are: